wp-plugins/w4-post-list/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-W4 Post List lets you create a list of posts and display them.
-The extraordinary feature is, one can chose which information to show and where to show it regarding the post.
-The plugin gives you total freedom to create your list template using shortcode tags and style it.
+W4 Post List lets you create a list of posts and display them on front-end.
+You can chose which information to show and where to show it regarding the post.
+The plugin gives you total freedom to create your list template using Shortcode Tags and Style it.